BeeyondCereal

 2. It's really cheap to make.
 Canned veggies are known for their frugal affordability.
 Whether you pay for them at the store or get them free from food drives or handouts, they are always easy to add to the meal plan.

 3. It's quick!
 You'll only need a skillet and a few minutes of your time to make this quick side dish.
 Add it to any meal as a last-minute side dish, and be thankful that you did.
-Once you've mastered this recipe, move on to The Best Canned Green Bean Recipe next.
+Once you've mastered this Easy Canned Corn Recipe, move on to The Best Canned Green Bean Recipe next.

 labeled ingredients for making canned corn recipe.